Small Business and Startup Employee Benefit Packages and Why They Matter

 Other Size-Dependent Health Benefits

-Depending on the size of your small business, you may have to provide certain health-related benefits, such as those under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Depending on the size of your small business or startup, you may have to provide certain health-related benefits, such as those under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Under COBRA, employers with 20 or more employees must provide continued health coverage to employees and their families if their employment ends or they experience a "qualified event," such as a divorce or birth of a child.
-COBRA coverage can last between 18 and 36 months, depending on the situation.
-Small employers should keep in mind that some states provide continued health coverage—often called "mini-COBRA"—for employers with fewer than 20 employees.
+Depending on the situation, COBRA coverage can last between 18 and 36 months.
+Small employers should remember that some states provide continued health coverage—often called "mini-COBRA"—for employers with fewer than 20 employees.

 You may notice that health benefits are not part of this mandatory employee benefits list.
 Are small businesses required to provide health insurance?

 Applicable large employers (ALEs) must offer affordable and adequate health insurance coverage to full-time employees and their dependents or risk a potential assessment if at least one full-time employee receives a premium tax credit.
-These are companies which in general have an average of 50 or more full-time employees, including full-time equivalents, in the previous calendar year.
-No such requirements exist for health benefits for small businesses, which are not ALEs.
+These companies generally have an average of 50 or more full-time employees, including full-time equivalents, in the previous calendar year.
+No such requirements exist for health benefits for small businesses which are not ALEs.

 So, when should a small business offer health benefits?
 The answer varies for each business, but health benefits should be provided by every employer, no matter the size, who wants to attract top, dedicated talent and cares about their employees' overall health and well-being.
-Fortunately, several affordable health benefit options are available to small employers that can help you keep your employees happy, healthy, and productive.
+Fortunately, several affordable health benefit options are available to small employers to help keep employees happy, healthy, and productive.

-Why Is It Important for Small Businesses To Offer Employee Benefits?
+Why Is It Important for Small Businesses and Startups To Offer Employee Benefits?

 What Does a Basic Benefits Package Include?

-A typical benefits package for small businesses can include health insurancedental and vision coverage, paid time off, a retirement plana flexible spending account, and a health savings account/health reimbursement arrangement.
+A typical benefits package for small businesses can include health insurance, dental and vision coverage, paid time off, a 401(k) retirement plan, a Flexible Spending Account, and a Health Savings Account/Health Reimbursement Arrangement.

 Other benefit offerings may include life insurance and disability coverage.
 Five states, including California, Hawaii, New Jersey, New York, and Rhode Island, plus Puerto Rico, require that employers provide short-term disability insurance to employees.

-Finally, although mandated by federal and state law, Social Security entitlements, workers' compensation, and unemployment insurance taxes must be provided.
+Finally, although mandated by federal and state law, Social Security entitlements, workers' compensation, and unemployment insurance benefits must be provided.

-Many small businesses offer standard benefits, such as health insurance, retirement plans, and paid time off.
-However, to distinguish your business from your competition while appealing to different generations in the workplace, you should expand your employee benefit package.
+Many small businesses and startups offer standard benefits, such as health insurance, retirement plans, and paid time off.
+However, to distinguish your business from your competition while appealing to different generations in the workplace, you should expand your employee benefits package.

-Here is a comprehensive list of some employee benefits for your small business.
+Here is a list of some employee benefits for your small business and startup.

 Not only can healthcare costs create financial anxiety among workers, but businesses lose money and productivity when employees are sick or managing a chronic health condition.

-• Health savings account (HSA): Like an FSA and HRA, HSAs give employees access to pretax funds that can be used for qualified medical expenses.
+- Health savings account (HSA): Like an FSA and HRA, HSAs give employees access to pre-tax funds that can be used for qualified medical expenses.
 Both employers and employees can contribute.
-The key difference between an HSA vs. HRAs and FSAs is that an HSA is an employee-owned investment account that accrues tax-free interest.
+The critical difference between HSAs vs. HRAs and FSAs is that an HSA is an employee-owned investment account that accrues tax-free interest.

 Financial Health Benefits